JuanDArias9/notes-manager-test/README.md

 docker-compose down
 ```

-[!NOTE]
+> [!NOTE]
-the requirements.txt file is located in the project root.
+> The requirements.txt file is located in the project root.